-According to the yearbook of the Canton of Valais from the year 2009, the population amounts to 1288 residents.
+According to the statistics of the Canton of Valais from 31.12.2021, the population amounts to 1'091 residents.
 These are distributed as follows:

 The spruce village of Binn is at 1400 meters above sea level.
 The name Binn has only been given to the village in recent times.
 The original name of this main settlement with its SwissHistoric hotel Ofenhorn and its beautiful stone bridge was Schmidigehischere.
 Its parish church with its patron saint St. Michael adorns the face of the hamlet of Wileren.
 The village is of national importance and in 1992 it won the Heritage Prize.

 The hamlets of Ze Binne, Heiligkreuz, Giessen and Fäld are also part of the village.
 In 1998, due to its sound, harmonious and picturesque scenery, Binn was the first Swiss village to receive a medal of the «Archicultra» foundation.
 Heiligkreuz is an old Valais place of pilgrimage and a very exceptional place of strength.

 With its 530 citizens Ernen is the most populous village in the Binntal nature park.
 It used to be the main village of the district of Goms and the headquarters of jurisdiction.
 The dungeons in the town hall and the gallows on the hill between Ernen and Mühlebach are still witnesses of that time.